SzyJar/modern-forum-application/README.md

 User authentication is done using express-session.
 If you are having trouble logging in or registering, please make sure your browser allows third-party cookies.

-# Functions available in the application
+# Functionality available in the application

 Create new room, or join exisitng one and chat with people online.
 * Real-time user status handled via WebSocket connection